LEDThereBeLight/intuitive-coding/_posts/2015-01-06-give-me-a-cookie.md

 <!-- We can answer its questions all at once, and it will run, or we can answer some of them now and keep the function around to run later. -->

 Remember the code we just wrote?
-It uses a function.
+Well, here it is again in case you forgot.

+{% highlight haskell %}
+import Html

+main = Html.text "Sucking at something is the first step towards being sorta good at something."
+{% endhighlight %}

 `Html.text` is a function that takes one input: a string of text to show on the screen.
 It gives us back code for a webpage, which the Elm language uses to display on the page.